 If you’re planning a day trip to Machu Picchu, consider a stop at Tinkuy for a respite from the sun; we enjoyed the chance to rest for a while.
 If spending close to $30 per person for lunch is more than you want to add to your budget, consider bringing your own food from Cusco or stopping for something in Aguas Calientes (you’re not supposed to bring outside food into Machu Picchu, so eat outside before you enter!).

 A Few Final Tips

-- Arrive early for your train.
 Boarding begins 30 minutes before departure, but document checks start sooner, so we built in some extra time to be sure we wouldn’t get held up at any stage (getting stranded in Aguas Calientes was not part of our itinerary!).
-A bonus for us was that we had a chance to listen to a very talented local performer playing the Andean pan flute, which added to the ambience and was pretty relaxing at the end of a very long day.
+A bonus for us was that we had a chance to listen to a very talented local performer playing the Andean pan flute (Video), which added to the ambience and was pretty relaxing at the end of a very long day.

 When we combined all of those pieces—our tickets, our transportation, dining options, and the visit itself—we had the makings of a truly perfect day trip to Machu Picchu.
 While the amount of planning might seem daunting, if you’re organized and follow through on details it’s a very straightforward adventure to plan.